MaximilianBeckers/FDRthresholding/readme.md

 ## Demonstration with TRPV1 EMD5778

-We will demonstrate the simplest case with a 3.4 Angstrom structure of TRPV1 (EMD5778, Liao et al. 2013)
+We will demonstrate the the procedure with a 3.4 Angstrom structure of TRPV1 (EMD5778, Liao et al. 2013)

 Download the map by clicking on: